initBasti/NanoPC-T4_armbian_configuration/README.md

 ```

 Check the output of `media-ctl -p` to check if the entities were set up properly.

+*(If you get this error: `Unable to parse link: Invalid argument (22)`, then that probably means that the entity you try to link up is not found in the list of entities for the ISP instance.
+In this case please use `--device /dev/media0` or `--device /dev/media1` (depending on the camera-ISP instance combination))*

 ##### Make a test capture <a name="test_capture">